Tanato/js-automated-test-guidelines/README.md

 ### Data Binding (Component x Template)

-In Integration Tests, you should ensure that the DOM element is binded correctly with the component's public properties that it is related.
+In Component Tests, you should ensure that the DOM element is binded correctly with the component's public properties that it is related.

 ### DOM Events (e.g. clicks, lost focus)

-In Integration Tests, all public functions of a component should already be covered by Unit Tests, so in Integration tests is important to test if a given event is calling his related function.
+In Component Tests, all public functions of a component should already be covered by Unit Tests, so in Component tests is important to test if a given event is calling his related function.

 ### Use of Directives and Sub-Components on Templates